delabassee/odl2021-lab/step/serialization-filtering.md

 ```
 ### Setting Serialization Filters using JVM Arguments

-Serialization filters can also be configured through the command line with the `jdk.serialFilter` JVM argument.
-Below is an example of filtering by the size of a byte stream:
+Serialization filters can be configured through the command line with the `jdk.serialFilter` JVM argument.
+Below is an example of filter that limits the size of the incoming byte stream to 48 bytes:

 ```no-highlight
 java -Djdk.serialFilter=maxbytes=48 SerializationServer.java